learn-co-curriculum/cssi-5-calculator-project/README.md

 ###Presentations
 Presentation should include a demo of your application, a description of the hardest technical challenge you faced, and a comment on the most fun part of building your application.

-<a href='https://learn.co/lessons/cssi-5-calculator-project' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-5-calculator-project' title='Putting It All Together'>Putting It All Together</a> on Learn.co and start learning to code for free.</p>